LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 > **Character Bonus:** A character studying a language can make an **Intelligence** ability check and subtract the result from the number of days needed to achieve the next level of competence.
 Characters may do this once when starting the study of a language and again each time they achieve a new level of competency.

 > **Character Bonus:** Characters who choose the newly-available [_Anthropologist_ background](character_creation.md#anthropologist) require only **half the normal downtime days** to earn each level of language competence when studying a new language.
-They additionally begin the game with **two additonal language proficiencies** of their player's choice.
+They additionally begin the game with **two additonal language proficiencies** of the player's choice.

 ![Language](images/decor/fantasy-language.jpg)